matthewlehner/matthewlehner.net/source/2015-07-30-using-webpack-with-phoenix-and-elixir.html.markdown

 <i>This guide was heavily inspired by Manuel Kallenbach's guide [Automatically
 Building Your Phoenix Assets with Webpack][phoenix-webpack-post], which got me started down this path.
-My goal here is to provide a 1-to-1 mapping of webpack to the default brunch setup that comes with Phoenix.</i>
+My goal here is to provide a 1-to-1 mapping of webpack to the default Brunch setup that comes with Phoenix.</i>

 Phoenix, by default, uses Brunch for a build tool – and for most folks, it'll work, but I've grown fond of webpack because of features like [hot module